hazimsyah19/hazimsyah19.github.io/_posts/editorial/2024-07-13-Editorial-Hackthebox.md

 r.clone_from(url_to_clone, 'new_changes', multi_options=["-c protocol.ext.allow=always"])
 ```

-We can see that the function of this script is to clone a git repo into the "/opt/internal_apps/clone_changes".
-After several time of research and try to find the exploitation path.
-The git library have a rce vulnerability [gitPython](https://security.snyk.io/vuln/SNYK-PYTHON-GITPYTHON-3113858).
-We can view the git version with **pip list** command to look for the installed library.
+We discover an RCE vulnerability in the git library [gitPython](https://security.snyk.io/vuln/SNYK-PYTHON-GITPYTHON-3113858).
+Checking the git version with **pip list** reveals the installed library.

 ![alt text](/assets/img/editorial/image-16.png)

-In order to exploit it, we can use this vulnerability that we've found and craft a malicious code.
-Below is how i exploit the
+Exploiting this vulnerability, we craft a malicious command to grant /bin/bash file SUID permission.

 ![alt text](/assets/img/editorial/image-14.png)

-Below are the command that can be used to grant **/bin/bash** file SUID permission.
+The command used:

 ```bash